STORIES driven by quirky characters who surprise even themselves…

 South of Centre

-Dipping into some of Chile’s rich history around the time of Pinochet’s regime, South of Centre unfolds through multiple narratives and is peppered with magic realism.
+Dipping into some of Chile’s rich history around the time of the Pinochet regime, South of Centre unfolds through multiple narratives and is peppered with magic realism.
 The story raises questions about social justice and other things that you can never quite get to the bottom of.

 ………………………..